I’ve always had a bias against social media.

 [insert question to get attention as a precursor to what value/answer they will receive as a direct result of clicking the upcoming link] – Learn the answer here: [resource link] (And check out [your page link’s] Facebook page if you’d like to see more content like this.

-You’re now ready to start sending out messages to the list you compiled.
+That being said, you’re now ready to start sending out messages to the list you compiled.

-A word of caution, though: you should throttle your message-sending to 15 to 20 messages a day.
+A word of caution, though.
+You should throttle your message-sending to 15 to 20 messages a day.
 Otherwise, Facebook might temporarily block your messaging privileges.